Eliza Powell (née Deacon)

 After traveling through Russia and the Ukraine, followed by Southern Sudan (as it was then known), a supposedly short stint in Bosnia Herzegovina, in 1994, lasted for two years.
 That led to Africa, the continent where I have remained for the last 20 years, Botswana first and now Tanzania where I live on a coffee farm on the slopes of Kilimanjaro.

 Here I work as a commercial and documentary photographer and videographer.
-My documentary work has been commissioned by the World Food Programme, UNFAO, IFAD, WaterAid, SightSavers, Camfed.org, IRIN.org, CODE Canada as well as other international NGOs with projects throughout Africa (and India).
+My documentary work has been commissioned by the World Food Programme, UNFAO, IFAD, WaterAid, SightSavers, Camfed.org, IRIN.org, CODE Canada, the African Wildlife Foundation as well as other international NGOs with projects throughout Africa (and India).
 Other photographic assignments have included the 2015 stills campaign – and behind the scenes shoot – for The Co-Operative Bank and promotional photography for safari camps and lodges throughout East Africa.
 I am also a contributing photographer for Getty Images.

 A full list of clients can be found here